SolaceLabs/pubsubplus-cf-dev/README.md

 Alternatively you can use the virtualbox GUI to the 'start' > 'headless start'.

-## Working with VMR in the BOSH deployment
+## Working with PubSub+ instance in the BOSH deployment

 ### Listing the VMs